MAY 20 IS THE WORLD BEE FESTIVAL: HERE'S HOW WE CAN THANK THEM

 CHOOSE THE HONEY CAREFULLY FOR YOUR BREAKFAST

-- Acquire dubious honey provenance means settling for competitive products from the point of view of price, but on which there are no guarantees of quality or controls on processing techniques.
+- Buy dubious honey provenance means settling for competitive products from the point of view of price, but on which there are no guarantees of quality or controls on processing techniques.

 - Choosing Italian honey means offering work and support for beekeepers in our country, which face foreign competition by respecting Italian legislation in detail, with very restrictive controls to manufacturers and specifications certifications.